-A British company called Burns Guitars made the very first electric guitar that I owned in England and the model was the Burns Jazz guitar.
-This was Green burst in colour and had the most beautiful maple neck with amazing low action and even after all these years, I can still remember playing it!
+Electric guitar by BURNS.
+And Burns is a British company who made the very first electric guitar that I owned in England.
+And, the model was the Burns Jazz guitar.
+The guitar was Green burst in colour and had the most beautiful maple neck with amazing low action.
+And, even after all these years, I can still remember playing it!

-I was a Shadows fan and Hank was my hero but I could not afford to buy a Fender Stratocaster as I was still at school.
-I had my paper round and a great mother so this electric guitar by Burns was the next best thing.
-I can still remember how it sounded and how it felt and I would play for hours getting Hanks tunes note-perfect!
+I am a Shadows fan, and Hank Marvin was my hero.
+But I could not afford to buy a Fender Stratocaster as I was still at school.
+And I had my paper round and a great mother, so this Jazz Burns was the next best thing.
+Also I can still remember how it sounded and how it felt, and I would play for hours.
+Trying to get Hanks tunes note-perfect!

-I started by playing lead guitar and was really very good.
-I played at the youth club and then our group started to become popular and we started playing in the pubs and clubs around the town.
-It was all great fun and as we got older we got better and became what was called semi-professional.
-It was just a step away from taking that plunge into the grown-up world and we were so close but due to many changes, never did take that step.
+I started by playing lead guitar and was very good.
+And I played at the youth club, and then our group started to get known.
+We started playing in the pubs and clubs around the town.
+And it was certainly was great fun.
+AS as we got older, we got better and became semi-professional.
+It was just a step away from taking that plunge into the grown-up world.
+And we were so close, but due to many changes, we never took that step.

 One day I decided to get a Bass guitar.
-I just do not really know why I did but my gut feeling told me that I had to have a bass guitar.
-As I really loved my Jazz guitar, I decided to keep with Burns and bought a Burns NuSonic bass guitar.
-I enjoyed the transaction but felt that this guitar was not giving me what I wanted as my style had changed and I felt that I wanted something different.
+And I did not know why, but my gut feeling told me I had to have a bass guitar.
+As I loved my Jazz guitar, I decided to keep with Burns and bought a Burns NuSonic bass guitar.
+I enjoyed the transaction but felt that this guitar was not giving me what I wanted as my style had changed.
+And I thought I wanted something different.

-My feelings took me over to an American guitar made by a company called Gibson and the guitar that I bought was a Gibson EBO short scale.
-I was very much into the music style of Jack Bruce who played with Eric Clapton and Ginger Baker in the group “Cream” and so I was trying to follow Jack and his style of playing.
+My feelings took me over to an American guitar made by a company called Gibson.
+And the guitar I bought was a Gibson EBO short scale.
+I was very much into the music style of Jack Bruce who played with Eric Clapton and Ginger Baker in the group “Cream”.
+And so I was trying to follow Jack and his style of playing.

-The Gibson EBO was a really beautiful guitar to play because of the short scale and in some ways similar to the Burns with regards action but was just so much better in the sound and with the double Marshall stack that I used I was able to shake down the house if it really became necessary.
+The Gibson EBO was an incredible guitar to play because of the short scale neck.
+And in some ways similar to the Burns with regards action.
+Still, it was just so much better in the sound.
+And with the double Marshall stack I used, I was able to shake down the house.

-I continued with Gibson but then again my style changed and I went up to the big boy league and bought an absolutely fantastic Gibson Thunderbird bass.
-This was in a different league and was really the big boy league.
+I continued with Gibson but then again my style changed and I went up to the big boy league and bought a fantastic Gibson Thunderbird bass.
+Bass in a different company and was the big boy league.

-I also switched from Marshall amplification over to “Orange” amplification and the reason I did this was very interesting.
+I also switched from Marshall amplification over to “Orange” amplification, and the reason I did this was exciting.
 I was in London and looking to buy a set of “Rotosound” strings because I found them to give me the best sound for my bass.

-Cliff was one of the nicest guys that I have met and we got on very well together as I knew he was like me and simply wanted the best sound that you could and I was all for his way of thinking.
-I decided to buy and told Cliff that I would be down next week with our van but when we came back we took much more than Cliff thought we would.
+Cliff was one of the most excellent guys that I have met, and we got on very well together as I knew he was like me and simply wanted the best sound that you could, and I was all for his way of thinking.
+I decided to buy and told Cliff that I would be down next week with our van, but when we came back, we took much more than Cliff thought we would.

-The sound was just so different and the playing style again was so different but I got used to it and started to get the urge to get a six-string guitar again.
-Why did I have the urge?
-Well, I really do not know but I ended up with a Fender Stratocaster.
+The sound was just so different, and the playing style again was so different, but I got used to it and started to get the urge to get a six-string guitar also.
+Why did I have the desire?
+Well, I do not know, but I ended up with a Fender Stratocaster.

-The Fender Stratocaster had been my dream guitar many years ago but now I actually owned one, I somehow thought about my Burns Jazz guitar and so I decided to see if I could find a burns guitar for sale.
+The Fender Stratocaster had been my dream guitar many years ago, but now I owned one, I somehow thought about my Burns Jazz guitar, and so I decided to see if I could find a burns guitar for sale.

-I searched for many months trying to find a good Electric guitar made by Burns.
-I was unable to find a Burns Jazz but I was able to find a very nice Burns Marquee made in 2002.
+I searched for many months trying to find an excellent Electric guitar made by Burns.
+I was unable to find a Burns Jazz, but I was able to find a very lovely Burns Marquee made in 2002.

-This guitar was built in Korea and is really a beautiful guitar.
+This guitar was built in Korea and is a beautiful guitar.
 It reminds me so much of the Jazz guitar and is even the same colour.
-The action is fantastic, the neck is beautiful and the guitar is beautiful to look it is unmarked and has been kept in a case all its life.
-I bought the guitar to use so it does have a few small marks now but then so do I!
+The action is fantastic, the neck is gorgeous, and the guitar is lovely to look it is unmarked and has been kept in a case all its life.
+I bought the guitar to use, so it does have a few small marks now but then so do I

-It is so strange how in life we start with one thing and then chop and change but end up with what we first started with.
-This is maybe the way we find out what is best for us but can also become a very expensive lesson for us and the question asked is always Why?
+It is so strange how in life we start with one thing and then chop and change but end up with what we first started.
+And, maybe the way we find out what is best for us but can also become a costly lesson for us and the question asked is always Why?

 If you have enjoyed ‘Electric guitar by Burns’, please share with friends – thank you.